praveen00219/praveen00219/README.md

 # Hi there 👋, I'm Praveen!

 ### About Me
+- 💻 I’ve developed a deep understanding of web technologies, programming languages, and modern frameworks.
+From designing captivating front-end interfaces to building robust back-end infrastructures, I am driven by a passion for solving complex problems and delivering high-quality solutions.
 - ✨ Currently working as Software Development Engineer Intern at studentsBoat.com.
 - 🎓 Currently Learning A Full-Stack Web Development course to upskill myself at @Geekster.
 - 🎓 Graduated with a BSc from MDS University in Ajmer (Rajasthan).